15 Christmas things to do in New York City

 Rockefeller Center at Christmas | ©Hellotickets

 Christmas is one of the most magical times to be in New York.
-The city is filled with Christmas trees, lights, carolers, decorated avenues and shops...
-It's definitely the time to travel to New York.
-As Andy Williams said in his popular song: It's the Most Wonderful Time of the Year!
+The city is filled with Christmas trees, lights, carols, decorated avenues and shops...
+It's definitely the time to travel to the Big Apple.
+As Andy Williams said in his popular song: *It's the Most Wonderful Time of the Year!

-1. Visit the Christmas lights in Dyker Heights
+1. Visit the Christmas lights of Dyker Heights

-The neighbourhood of Dyker Heights has become a must-visit New York City Christmas destination with its Christmas lights and decorations installed by the locals themselves.
+The neighbourhood of Dyker Heights has become a must-see New York Christmas must-see with its Christmas lights and decorations installed by the locals themselves.
 This Brooklyn neighbourhood would be nothing special were it not for its residents who transform it into a place that looks like something out of an American movie.

 Some choose discreet and sophisticated lights to decorate their houses, while others go overboard and decorate them with all kinds of garlands, balls and figures.
 A real neighbourhood competition that began in the 1980s and has become such an event that some families even pay professional decorators to come up with a different design every year.